Ms3314/docx-noteApp/README.md

 # React + Vite

-Yoooo wassup we using the amazing react here to create our amazing wesite yaaaahh!!!
+Yoooo wassup we are using  react here to create our amazing Note taking app  yaaaahh!!!

-# lesgooooo
+# ... well not yet finished yet but will be deployed as it gets over hehehe!!